CarlosSuarezJS20/Budget-World-react.js-v2.0/README.md

 ## Description

 Fully functional version of Budget World Node.js.
-Travelling app with the porpose of allow users to budget their holidays and share information about activities, general transportation cost and other popular items.
+Travelling app with the purpose of allowing users to budget their holidays and share information about activities, general transportation cost and other popular items.

 ### Capabilities